Substance use disorder prevention works – and no matter who you are -there’s something you can do to help.

 Participate in Sticker Shock

-If you sell alcohol in a retail store, contact Robin Carr to implement Project Sticker Shock.
+If you sell alcohol in a retail store, contact Brianna Bryant to implement Project Sticker Shock.
 The goal to reach people over age 21 who legally purchase alcohol and provide it to a minor.
 The project consists of stickers being adhered to multi-packs of alcoholic beverages (beer, alco-pops, etc) in stores.
 These orange stickers explain the legal penalties for providing alcohol to minors.
 A group of youth accompanied by adult chaperones – including a law enforcement officer, visits stores to place the stickers.
 This is a great thing to do during high-risk drinking times for youth such as prom or graduation season.

 Drug-Free Workplace Policies